joaomateusferr/mac-utils/README.md

-# Useful Scripts
+# Mac Scripts
-A repository that contains useful scripts for macOS and Ubuntu using shell script.
+A repository that contains useful scripts for macOS using shell script.